lucazallo99/RAG_ChatBot_Project/README.md

 - **strategy.py**: Implements the chatbot's interaction logic, including how user inputs are processed, when to search historical documents, and how to generate responses using the LLM.
 - **chatbot.py**: The main loop for the chatbot application.
 Handles user interactions, passes inputs to the search and AI systems, and displays the chatbot's responses.
 - **conversationstate.py**: Tracks the history of the conversation and any relevant context to ensure consistent and contextually accurate responses.
+- **EuropeanHistory.parquet**: This is the dataset that I have generated using a webscraping program that collected information pertaining several topics about European History from Wikipedia.

 ## Acknowledgements
 This project was made possible through the support of several resources: